-Instructions for use:
+Instructions for using gas cartridges:

 - Punch five pencil-size holes in the end-cap of the cartridge.
-Insert fuse to half its length into one of the holes.
+Insert the fuse to half its length into one of the holes.
 The cartridge is now ready to use and should look like the illustration.

 - Kneel at the burrow opening, light the fuse and immediately place the cartridge as far down the hole as you can.
 Do not throw it.